 – Air speed in meters per second (m/s), kilometers per hour (km/h, kmph) or miles per hour (mph).
-The faster the air speed, generally stronger ‘cleaning’ power of the vacuum cleaner, but … Faster air speed also requires stronger motors, requiring more power, thicker cables etc.
+The faster the air speed, generally the higher the ‘cleaning’ power of the vacuum cleaner is, but … Faster air speed also requires a stronger motor, requiring more power, thicker cables etc.

-– Suction power, which is measured in centimeters or inches of water lifted or in pascals (Pa).
-This is maximum difference in pressure that vacuum cleaner can create.
-Typical domestic vacuum cleaner can create suction of 20 kPa (Pascal is a measure of pressure that equals to pressure of 1 newton of force per square meter of area) – 20 kPa would be 20000 N/m2 or around 2 tons per square meter, or around 200 cm (80 inches) of water.
+– Suction pressure (aka Water Lift or Sealed Suction), which is measured in centimeters or inches of water lifted or in pascals (Pa).
+This is the maximum difference in pressure that a vacuum cleaner can create.
+Typical domestic vacuum cleaners can create suction of 20 kPa (Pascal is a measure of pressure that equals to pressure of 1 newton of force per square meter of area) – 20 kPa would be 20000 N/m2 or around 2 tons per square meter, or around 200 cm (80 inches) of water.

 - LED Headlights: With the LED lights of this home vacuum, you'll get a better view to clean...